Authored by the expert who managed and guided the team behind the Italy Property Pack

 How much are property prices expected to increase in Turin in 2026?

-As of early 2026, property prices in Turin are expected to increase by approximately 2.5% over the calendar year.
+As of early 2026, property prices in Turin are expected to grow by around 2.5% in nominal terms over the full calendar year 2026.

-The realistic range of forecasts from different analysts spans from about 1.5% on the conservative side to 3.5% on the optimistic side, depending on how quickly buyer demand responds to economic conditions.
+Forecasts from different analysts range from roughly 1.5% on the conservative end to about 3.5% on the optimistic side, depending on how quickly credit conditions ease and how much household confidence improves over the year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Turin.